 What Can We Expect From Washington This Year?

-Few individuals are better positioned to answer that question than Joe Lieberman, the Independent from Connecticut who has just completed 24 years in the US Senate.
+Few individuals are better positioned to answer that question than Joe Lieberman, the Independent from Connecticut who completed 24 years in the US Senate.
 Widely respected by Democrats and Republicans, Lieberman is a voice of reason in our increasingly rancorous politics and a bridge builder in our frequently polarized government.
 He is a straight-talker with a sense of humor, and an expert on topics ranging from the economy to international relations, from national security to environmental protection

 Can We Stop the Partisan Polarization that is Crippling our Government?

 Senator Joe Lieberman, the Independent from Connecticut, fought the worst consequences of hyperpartisanship in Congress for 24 years, sometimes paying dearly for his independence.
 Recently he told the New York Times that "the greatest obstacle the nation faces in addressing its problems is the partisan polarization of our politics which prevents us from making the principled compromises on which progress in a democracy depends. " Now retired from the Senate, Lieberman is ready to give specific examples of the ways in which partisanship has made our government dysfunctional and offer fresh ideas for making Washington work again.

 What are the Biggest Strategic and Economic Threats Facing the World in the Next Year?